brettwooldridge/HikariCP/README.md

 :abc:``dataSourceClassName``<br/>
 This is the name of the ``DataSource`` class provided by the JDBC driver.
-Consult the documentation for your specific JDBC driver to get this class name.
+Consult the documentation for your specific JDBC driver to get this class name, or see the [table](https://github.com/brettwooldridge/HikariCP#popular-datasource-class-names) below.
 Note XA data sources are not supported.
 XA requires a real transaction manager like [bitronix](https://github.com/bitronix/btm).
 Note that you do not need this property if you are using ``driverClassName`` to wrap an old-school DriverManager-based JDBC driver.
-The HikariCP team considers ``dataSourceClassName`` to be a superior method of creating connections compared to ``driverClassName``.
+The HikariCP team considers ``dataSourceClassName`` to be a superior method of creating connections compared to ``driverClassName``. *Default: none*
-*Default: none*

 :abc:``driverClassName``<br/>
 This property allows HikariCP to wrap an old-school JDBC driver as a ``javax.sql.DataSource``.